Torres del Paine, Chile

-Celebrating UNESCO's water legacy
+Celebrating UNESCO's water science legacy and shaping its future

 The year 2025 marks the 50th anniversary of the Intergovernmental Hydrological Programme (IHP) and 60 years of UNESCO's dedication to water sciences.
-Almost since its inception, 91Â鶹¹ú²ú¾«Æ·×ÔÅÄ contributed to advancing water research and management, addressing global water challenges through international cooperation and scientific excellence.
+Since its inception, 91鶹Ʒ contributed to advancing water research and management, addressing global water challenges through international cooperation and scientific excellence.
 The IHP, as UNESCO's flagship water science programme, has played a pivotal role in fostering scientific knowledge, technical innovation, and education in water resources management.
-This double anniversary represents not just a celebration of past achievements but also highlights UNESCO’s ongoing commitment to ensuring water security for future generations in an era of unprecedented environmental change and growing water demands.
+This anniversary represents not just a celebration of past achievements but also highlights UNESCO’s ongoing commitment to ensuring water security for future generations in an era of unprecedented environmental change and growing water demands.

 Through five decades of collaborative research, capacity development, and policy support, IHP has brought together scientists, policymakers, and communities worldwide to address pressing water-related challenges.
 This commemoration of significant IHP milestones reflects on the journey while looking ahead to tackle emerging water challenges in an increasingly complex world.

-From arid zones to global leadership: UNESCO’s water journey
+UNESCO's water journey

-For half a century, UNESCO's scientific programmes have played an instrumental role in establishing freshwater management as one of humanity's most critical challenges for planetary survival.
+For half a century, UNESCO's scientific programmes have played an instrumental role in establishing sustainable water management as one of humanity's most critical challenges for planetary survival.
 At the forefront of these efforts stands the UNESCO Intergovernmental Hydrological Programme, which evolved from pioneering research on arid zones in the 1950s through the Major Project on Arid Lands (1956) and the International Hydrological Decade (1965).
 Today, IHP serves as the UN's only intergovernmental cooperation programme dedicated to water research, management, education, and capacity development.
-Through scientific expertise and practical solutions, it helps UNESCO Member States address their water challenges while promoting sustainable development.
+Through scientific expertise and practical solutions, it supports UNESCO Member States address their water challenges while promoting sustainable development.

 human and camels in front of a city in South Morroco.
 The city is reflected in a body of water in the foreground

-Five decades of global impact: Transforming water management worldwide
+Five decades of global impact

 children playing in the river

-Water Family
+UNESCO Water Family scientific network

 Discover UNESCO's extensive Water Family network supporting five decades of innovation in water sciences